Sarah-Rz/Sarah-Rz/README.md

 - 👋 Hey!
-I'm Sara.
+My name is Sara.
-- A Front-End Developer.
+- I'm interested in Front-End development.
 I started coding with Scrimba in January 2022 and then Free Code Camp.
 - Most of my Projects are built with JavaScript and React JSX, I used Bootstrap & Materialize for the styling.
 - Familiar with jQuery, SASS, Node.js, Redux & Git.
 - 👀 Interested in Web Development & UI/UX.